min69u/Reforestation/README.md

-## How does a penguin build it’s house?
-Igloos it together.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.